Hello everyone! I'm writing this post for those of you who might not be familiar with my Tabletop Role Playing Game, Fabula Ultima!

 - By failing dramatically, being defeated or encountering new antagonists, the heroes gather Fabula Points.

-- These powerful points can be spent to modify Checks, add elements to the story, evolve the character's identity, and even sacrifice your character in order to accomplish something incredible.
+- These powerful points can be spent to modify Checks, add elements to the story, and fuel a variety of awesome skills.

 - Finally, spending Fabula Points is one of the main ways for characters to earn experience points and then level up - if you want to grow stronger, you cannot simply hoard your resources: you have to spend them and interact with the core economy of the game!